Frequently Asked Questions

 For the Utah program, in which public schools will my child be enrolled?

-In Utah, all students are full-time, virtual students enrolled in one of these 3 innovative Utah public schools:
+In Utah, all students are full-time, virtual students enrolled in one of 4 innovative Utah public schools:

 - Gateway Preparatory Academy in Cedar City (visit site)